mireille1999/gallery_app/README.md

 ### Prerequisite
-The Sunsplash project requires a prerequisite understanding of the following:
+The myGalleryApp project requires a prerequisite understanding of the following:
 - Django Framework
 - Python3.6
 - Postgres